© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Industrial Tramway, Near Buckley is a scheduled monument protected by Cadw under reference FL181.
 View the official record →

-Industrial Tramway, Near Buckley is a Post Medieval and Modern period tramroad located in Flintshire, Wales.
+Industrial Tramway, Near Buckley is a post-medieval and modern transport route classified as a tramroad located in Flintshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL181.

 Industrial Tramway, Near Buckley dates from the post medieval/modern period, and is classified as a tramroad.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Industrial Tramway, Near Buckley is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL181.